 READ MORE – The Shawshank Redemption

-Harvey Milk was the first openly gay politician to make into the public office of America.
+Harvey Milk was the first openly gay politician to make it into the public office in America.
 A remarkable story of a man who made history for his activism, inspiration to the LGBTQ+ community and social change.